Year 7

 Games

 In the Michaelmas Term, girls are coached in hockey and boys in rugby.
-In the Lent Term, boys take hockey and girls are coached in netball, with some pupils choosing swimming, lacrosse or squash.
-In the Trinity Term, it is cricket for boys and rounders for girls and many also choose to participate in athletics and tennis.
+In the Lent Term, boys take hockey and girls are coached in netball, with some pupils choosing swimming or squash.
+In the Trinity Term, it is cricket for boys and girls, and many also choose to participate in athletics and tennis.

 Computer Science